biocore/qurro/README.md

                               --output-dir example/deicode_example/rank_plot
 ```

-### Stand alone command line tutorial
+### Stand-alone command line tutorial

-Simillar to the command above this is preceeded by the command to produce .
+Similar to the command above this is preceded by the command to produce.

 ```
 !rankratioviz_rankplot \